-Dorothy, affectionately know as ‘Mother’ by everyone at C. Waterhouse, is a former nurse who began helping her father with the undertaking business in her early 20’s after the death of her mother.
+Dorothy is a former nurse who began helping her father with the undertaking business in her early 20’s after the death of her mother.
 Some fifty years on, Dorothy’s dedication to families and her many decades of deep expertise in all aspects of funerals are part of the fabric of the business, and her values are embedded in the way that the company works.
-Her touch is everywhere, from the choice of wallpaper to the spotlessly clean and tidy premises, and it is evident that the standards have been set here at the highest possible level.
+Her touch is everywhere, from the choice of wallpaper, to the spotlessly clean and tidy premises, and it is evident that the standards have been set here at the highest possible level.
 With her (now retired) husband, Dorothy has been a shaker and mover in the funeral industry for years and her mission has always been to provide care at a level where there seems to be no divide between her team and your family.

 Some things won’t ever change here; the warmth and comfort that the staff meet you with, so that the process of creating the funeral can be rich and sustaining, the reverence with which the dead are cared for, the attention to detail and the spotless, immaculate surroundings will all be maintained as long as a Waterhouse family member is involved, but there have been recent subtle shifts in some of the supplementary things – new, smart brochures, for instance, and a planned improved website.

-The family team (which includes Tim’s wife Jacky who works within the company’s stonemasonry and memorials business) is excellently complemented by a group of devoted staff, several of whom have been with the firm for well over a decade.
-(Dorothy’s stated view is that if a firm takes good care of its people, that ethos of care will flow into the way they do their jobs.)
+The family team also includes Tim’s wife Jacky who works within the company’s stonemasonry and memorials business, and Tim’s son Charles, who recently left Norwich University of Art with a 1st Class Honours Degree.
+The Waterhouse family are excellently complemented by a group of devoted staff, several of whom have been with the firm for well over a decade.
+Dorothy’s stated view is that if a firm takes good care of its people, that ethos of care will flow in the way they do their jobs.

-Other staff you may encounter are David Hyland, who has four decades of experience and who conducts funerals as well as looking after the stonemasonry department, Karen O’Keeffe who oversees the Burwash office, Wendy Mitchell who runs the Heathfield office, David Rhys-Jones, whose duties seem to cover everything, and Reverend Kevin Mepham, who somehow combines his work at C. Waterhouse with being a vicar of two parishes.
+Other staff you may encounter are David Hyland, who has four decades of experience and who conducts funerals as well as working within the stonemasonry department, Karen O’Keeffe who oversees the Burwash office, Wendy Mitchell who runs the Heathfield office, and David Rhys-Jones, who conducts funerals, looks after the company’s Health & Safety requirements, and whose other duties seem to cover everything.

 The chapel of rest is at the rear of the cottage in a separate building with its own access.
 Families can spend as much time as they want here with the person who has died, there is a separate little room with armchairs and a supply of tea can be brought from the main building if needed.

-A newer branch of the business – trading as Heathfield Funeral Service – is managed by Wendy Mitchell, who has been with C Waterhouse for fourteen years.
-Despite the Heathfield office being in a newer building, the domestic feel of the Burwash office is echoed in the cosy, comfortable meeting rooms with their unusual wallpaper (chosen by Dorothy).
+A newer branch of the business – trading as Heathfield Funeral Service, is managed by Wendy Mitchell, who has been with C. Waterhouse for fourteen years.
+Despite the Heathfield office being in a newer building, the domestic feel of the Burwash office is echoed in the cosy, comfortable meeting rooms with their unusual wallpaper.
 There is the same sense of quality and attention to detail and the same quiet feeling of welcome at both branches.

 As is probably apparent, this firm has a strong commitment to cleanliness and order: you’d go a long way to find a more thoroughly valeted car.
-Brian Curtain, who manages the fleet, likes to keep the garage floors painted, as he says it keeps the dust down.
-The firm is proud of their fleet of vehicles, which alongside the traditional Mercedes hearse and limousine, includes two four by four Subaru estate cars and a baby Range Rover – from a very practical point of view they’ll be able to make your funeral happen even in the worst weather as the Subarus can be used as a hearse and limousine if need be.
+Brian Curtain, who manages the fleet, assisted by Chris Porter, likes to keep the garage floors painted, as he says it keeps the dust down.
+The firm is proud of their fleet of vehicles, which alongside the traditional Mercedes hearse and limousine, includes two 4×4 Subaru estate cars, a Mercedes estate and a Range Rover Sport.
+From a very practical point of view they’ll be able to make your funeral happen even in the worst weather as the Subaru’s can be used as a hearse and limousine if need be.
 They are happy to branch out into alternative modes of transport, such as horse-drawn or motorcycle vehicles or an old-fashioned London bus.